Perceptrons (book): Parity and connectedness

 Two main examples analyzed by the authors were parity and connectedness.
 Parity involves determining whether the number of activated inputs in the input retina is odd or even, and connectedness refers to the figure-ground problem.
 Minsky and Papert proved that the single-layer perceptron could not compute parity under the condition of conjunctive localness (Theorem 3.1.1), and showed that the order required for a perceptron to compute connectivity grew with the input size (Theorem 5.5).

 The XOR affair

 Some critics of the book state that the authors imply that, since a single artificial neuron is incapable of implementing some functions such as the XOR logical function, larger networks also have similar limitations, and therefore should be dropped.
 Research on three-layered perceptrons showed how to implement such functions.
-Rosenblatt in his book proved that the elementary perceptron with a priori unlimited number of hidden layer A-elements (neurons) and one output neuron can solve any classification problem.
+Rosenblatt in his book proved that the "elementary perceptron" with an a priori unlimited number of hidden layer A-elements (neurons) and one output neuron can solve any classification problem.
 (Existence theorem.)
-Minsky and Papert used perceptrons with restricted number of inputs of the hidden layer A-elements and locality condition: each element of the hidden layer receives the input signals from a small circle.
+Minsky and Papert used perceptrons with restricted numbers of inputs of the hidden layer A-elements and a locality condition: each element of the hidden layer receives the input signals from a small circle.
 These restricted perceptrons cannot define whether the image is a connected figure or is the number of pixels in the image even (the parity predicate).